Sambat-Ms/Ecommerce-Online-Store-Analysis-using-PowerBI-/README.md

 **Website Traffic Analysis**
 [![Demo Image](Output/website_traffic.png)](Output/website_traffic.png)

-- Peak conversion rate reached 7.6%, with desktop direct traffic achieving 9.9%
-- Peak conversion rate reached 7.6%, with desktop direct traffic achieving 9.9%
-- Significant funnel leakage: approximately 43K users drop off between cart and purchase
-- Mobile conversion rate is significantly lower than desktop performance
-- Noticeable seasonal slowdown during summer months
-- Revenue is heavily concentrated in a small number of products
--
 # 💡 Business Insights & Recommendations
+  **📊 Business Insights**

+The website achieves strong peak performance, with an overall conversion rate of 7.6% and an exceptional 9.9% conversion rate from desktop direct traffic.

+However, there are significant revenue leaks across the customer journey:

+- Around 43,000 visitors drop off between cart and purchase
+- Mobile conversion rates are roughly 3× lower than desktop
+- Summer months show a noticeable performance decline despite growth opportunities
+- Secondary (upsell/cross-sell) products are underutilized and often not discovered

+**🚀 Recommendations**

 - **Stop the leak:** Reduce friction in the checkout process to recover up to $1M in lost revenue
 - **Close the gap:** Improve mobile user experience to match desktop performance
 - **Smooth seasonality:** Strengthen marketing campaigns during low-performing months